Ultimate guide to the south of France (2025)

 Cannes and the Boulevard de la Croisette

-Cannes also has beautiful sandy beaches where you can rent a sunbed and spend a relaxing afternoon.
+- Enjoy the beautiful sandy beaches, where you can rent a sunbed and spend a relaxing afternoon.

-But Cannes isn’t all glitz – head to the Old Town of Le Suquet for narrow streets lined with quaint restaurants and cafes.
-The panoramic view from the top of Le Suquet is amazing too with great views over the city and the bay.
+- Head to the panoramic viewpoint at the top of Le Suquet with great views over the city and the bay.

 Les Baux de Provence – A hilltop treasure

-Inside the quarry, artworks by masters such as Van Gogh and Cézanne are projected onto massive stone walls, creating an otherworldly experience.
+- Visiting the Carrières de Lumières, a former quarry turned immersive art experience, which was a highlight.
+Inside the quarry, artworks by masters such as Van Gogh and Cézanne are projected onto massive stone walls.

-How long?
-At least a day, but if passing through you could see everything in 4-5 hours.
+Our recommendation: visit for at least a day, but if you’re passing through or are pressed for time you could see everything in 4-5 hours.

 Lavender fields of Provence – The scent of summer